deneb-viz/deneb-viz.github.io/docs/deeper-concepts/performance-considerations.md

 ## Selection of Renderer

-You can specify the renderer to use [in the Settings panel of the Visual Editor](visual-editor#settings-tab).
+You can specify the renderer to use [in the Settings panel of the Visual Editor](visual-editor#settings-pane).

 **SVG** is the default , which will render your specification using vector graphics.
 You also have the option to select **Canvas**, which will use pixel graphics.

-- SVG is typically used for the lion's share of simple data visualizations and tyically produces "clearer" output that scales well at a variety of sizes.
+- SVG is typically used for the lion's share of simple data visualizations and typically produces "clearer" output that scales well at a variety of sizes.

 - However much like adding multiple visuals to a report page in Power BI can have an impact on performance, using SVG with a lot of data can have similar detrimental effects on performance.